Elephant and Castle has been an important junction since Roman times.

 Bombing destroyed much of the area during the Second World War.
 Afterwards, 50 acres were identified for redevelopment.
 High density, slab-block estates and a large gyratory road system replaced terraced streets and bombsites.
 The dance hall at the roundabout’s centre was replaced with an electricity substation named the Michael Faraday Memorial, in honour of the local scientist who pioneered research into electricity.

 The area has historical associations with many famous and notable people.
-These include the film stars Charlie Chaplin and Michael Caine; the scientists Michael Faraday, Charles Babbage and John Newlands; artists, writers and poets including Thomas Middelton, Elizabeth Siddle, Samuel Palmer, George Tinworth, Robert Browning and Austin Osman Spare; the philosopher Mary Wollstonecraft and two Victorian pioneers in the fields of health and housing, Sarah Wardroper and Octavia Hill.
+These include the film stars Charlie Chaplin and Michael Caine; the scientists Michael Faraday, Charles Babbage and John Newlands; artists, writers and poets including Thomas Middelton, Elizabeth Siddle, William Shakespeare; Samuel Palmer, George Tinworth, Robert Browning and Austin Osman Spare; the philosopher Mary Wollstonecraft and three pioneers in the fields of health and housing; Sarah Wardroper, Dr Cecil Belfield-Clarke and Octavia Hill.

 You can find out more about the history of Old Kent Road at oldkentroad.org.uk.